What is Compass?

 Annual Ministry Highlights

-November - Annual Educator Appreciation Breakfast, a free event, connects hundreds of Christian educators across the metro.
-Educators are encouraged as they are connected to a larger community of educators who share their mission field, are equipped to live out their faith legally and authentically and are inspired by testimonies and messages they hear from colleagues, students and national leaders who share how God is working in their lives, schools, communities and across the nation.
+- Annual Educator Appreciation Breakfast, a free event, connects hundreds of Christian educators across the metro the Saturday before Thanksgiving.
+Educators are encouraged as they are connected to a larger community of educators who share their mission field, are equipped to live out their faith legally and authentically, and are inspired by testimonies and messages they hear from colleagues, students and national leaders who share how God is working in their lives, schools, communities and across the nation.